BeringuieCeline/TollParking/README.md

 # TollParking

-A Java API to manage a Toll parking
+Java API to manage a Toll parking.
+This library allows you to define your own parking according your pricing policy and uses to check in and check out cars.

 ##  Getting Started
 * JDK 14.0.1
+* Maven

 ## Used Library and plugin
 * [JUnit 5](https://junit.org/junit5/)